 There’s nothing more annoying than a hefty bill for a car repair!
 Although some fixes do require a professional, there are plenty you can learn to do yourself.

 Cars.com provides some expert advice and guidance on everything from changing oil to replacing headlight lamps.
 They have step-by-step videos that break down repairs and help you save heaps of money.
 Simply select your make and model and choose from a selection of faults and repairs.

 doityourself.com also has some great videos showing you how to complete common repairs yourself.
 It even has some helpful tips on things such as how to avoid getting scammed at a garage and installing your new car radio.

 Reed recruitment also provides an online DIY Car Maintenance course allowing you to learn all the basics of car repair and learn a heap of new skills.

-Love Your Clothes is a great website with tips on all things clothing!
+Love Your Clothes is a great website with tips on all stuff clothing!
 It has some great videos with tips on how to care for your clothes, how to fix broken zips, mending hems, repairing ripped pockets and a whole lot more.

 If some items really have past their best or they no longer fit, give them to your local charity shop or pop them in a clothing recycling bin.
 Find your local one here.

 iFixit is an extremely handy website that gives you a step by step guide to fixing your phone, tablet, Mac, games console, camera, and even your car!
 Simply select your model, choose from the options of faults and give your fix a go!
 Fixes are rated from easy, moderate and hard and you can even purchase kits that will provide all you need to complete the repair!

 The Restart Project holds repair parties up and down the country to help people learn to fix their devices or appliances.
 Simply bring your broken items along and they will help you fix it or provide advice and guidance on how to do this.